luwangg/0x00Drone/README.md

 # 0x00Drone
-A modification to the DJI Mavic Pro used for hacking from the sky and to drop physical backdoors under GNU GPLv3
+A modification to the DJI Mavic Pro used for hacking from the sky and to drop physical backdoors, licensed under GNU GPLv3

 # CURRENT STATUS: PROTOTYPE DEVELOPMENT
 ---